What is the foremost vital factor influencing IPv4 price when buying IPv4 Block?

 Nobody really knows the answer to this question, there is no single correct answer here.
 In fact, the average price that IPv4 Block Seller has in mind could be considered to be the price.
 This is regardless of whether IPv4 Block Buyer is willing to pay this price.
 This is one way of looking at it.
 Another definition of price is looking at real transactions where IPv4 Block seller and IPv4 Block buyer have come to an agreement.
 This does not render the first definition invalid.
 If owners of rare classic vehicles want a certain multiple of millions of dollars for their cars and nobody is able to afford them this should still be considered the price.
 Therefore we can safely say that seller’s perception of price is more important than buyers.
 When trying to answer this question it is important to distinguish between historical prices and future prices.
 Personally I find future pricing more interesting to look at.
-Let’s first have a brief look at historical pricing as this teaches us a little on how to look at future pricing.
+Let’s first have a brief look at historical pricing as this teaches us a little on how to look at future pricing (IPV4 PRICING INFLUENCERS).

 The first IPv4 Addresses Block buyer and seller transaction was recorded between bankrupt Nortel and Microsoft at USD 11.25 per IP address in 2011.
 This transaction set the standard for many transactions after this point in time.